zanazakaryaie/ARM-VO/README.md

 # Notes
 - If you get low FPS, check your power adapter.
 Raspberry Pi 3 runs ARM-VO at 8 frames per second (averagelly) if powered up with a 5V-2A adapter.

-- ARM-VO is a part of six-wheel surveying robot project named [MOOR] (https://github.com/hosseininaveh/Moor).
+- ARM-VO is a part of six-wheel surveying robot project named [MOOR](https://github.com/hosseininaveh/Moor).